RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 # Adding support for a new site

+Note: See the [setup guide](https://github.com/RobPavey/wikitree-sourcer/blob/main/docs/contributors/setup_guide.md) for details of setting up your local repository and build environment before starting on adding a new site.

 ## Work in the develop branch in your fork when adding a new site

 This is so that I can merge a PR to the main repo without affecting the next release being worked on in the main branch.